githubocto/repo-visualizer/README.md

 Default: node_modules,bower_components,dist,out,build,eject,.next,.netlify,.yarn,.vscode,package-lock.json,yarn.lock

 ## `root_path`

-The directory you want this action to run into.
+The directory (and its children) that you want to visualize in the diagram.

 Default: ./